c-a-ray/encryption-service/README.md

 ### General Usage:

-`python3 -m crypto-service [-h] [-e | -d] -u USERNAME -p PASSWORD [-k KEYPATH] -o OUTPUT`
+`crypto-service.py [-h] [-e | -d | -c] [-u USERNAME] [-p PASSWORD] [-uid UNIQUEID] [-o OUTPUT]`

+- One of the following three flags must be specified:
-    - Either '-e' (or '--encrypt') or '-d' (or '--decrypt') must be specified
+  - Encrypt credentials with '-e' or '--encrypt'
+  - Decrypt credentials with '-d' or '--decrypt'
+  - Delete key files directory with '-c' or '--cleanup'
 - A username must be specified after the '-u' (or '--username' flag)
 - A password must be specified after the '-p' (or '--password' flag)
-    - For decryption, the path to the key file used to encrypt must be specified after a '-k' or '--keypath' flag
+- An output directory (where the results will be written) can be specified after '-o' or '--output'
+  - If no output directory is specified, the the the output file is written to the current working directory
+- For both encryption and decryption, results are written to a file named 'crypto-service-results.json'
+  - This file will have four fields:
+    - 'uid': a unique identifier
+    - 'username': the encrypted or decrypted username
+    - 'password': the encrypted or decrypted password
+    - 'text_state': if the username/password in the results are encrypted, this will be 'encrypted.
+If they are decrypted, it will be 'decrypted'
+- Every time a set of credentials are encrypted, a hidden key file is generated and stored in a hidden directory called '.crypto-service-keys' in the user's home directory
+  - Using the clean-up flag will delete this directory and all of the keys in it.
+Credentials encrypted with these keys will no longer be decryptable
+- When encrypting, a new 32-digit hexadecimal 'uid' (unique identifier) is generated and included in the JSON output
-    - For both encryption and decryption, the path to the desired output directory must be specified after a '-o' or '--output' flag
+- When decrypting, the 'uid' returned from encryption must be passed to crypto-service after a '-uid' or '--uniqueid' flag

 ### Encryption: